IELTS/TOEFL Language Requirement (international applicants) The language of instruction at Concordia is English.

 You are strongly encouraged to submit your application before your program’s application deadline in order to give your referees sufficient time to provide their assessment and letter of reference.

 Applicants are required to submit a portfolio of creative artworks up to a maximum of 15 creative/research works.
-Your portfolio and letter of purpose must be uploaded to the Design and Computation Arts website by clicking on the “Upload Portfolio” button.
-The portfolio must NOT be uploaded to the Admissions Application Centre.
+Your portfolio and letter of purpose must be uploaded through the department's web application.
+The portfolio must not be uploaded to the Admissions Application Centre.

 The Department reserves the right to refuse any portfolios that do not conform to the guidelines.